Skip to content

 • Renderer: gsplat library (CUDA-accelerated differentiable rasterization)

-• Spherical Harmonics: Degree 3 (16 coefficients per gaussian for view-dependent color)
+• Spherical Harmonics of degree 3 (16 coefficients per Gaussian for view-dependent color)

 • Architecture: HexPlane 4D spatiotemporal grid + MLP decoder